FOdeks/terraform-beginner-bootcamp-2023/README.md

 #### Linux Permissions Considerations

-In oorder to make our bash scripts executable, we need to change the linux permission for the file to be executable at the user mode.
+In order to make our bash scripts executable, we need to change the linux permission for the file to be executable at the user mode.

 ```sh
 chmod u+x ./bin/install_terraform_cli